Arreborn/nvim-config/README.md

   much everything I write is in Markdown these days I've set up this fancy ass plugin that makes it look neater.
 - **250403** Leap.nvim is dead, and Folke killed it.
-Tbh, I don't know why I didn't swap to Folkes magnificent studd earlier.
+Tbh, I don't know why I didn't swap to Folkes magnificent stuff earlier.
+- **250407** So, I never use Copilot.
+In fact, I have a line in my config explicitly disabling Copilot so that I can activate it when I need it, which is never.
+So I removed it.